Universite-Gustave-Eiffel/PedSim/README.md

 We develop a platform coded in Python to model pedestrian flows.

+The built model is macroscopic dynamic, so we consider the traffic as a continuous flow, and pedestrians’ general behavior is treated by analogy to transport models in fluid dynamics.
+The equilibrium relation links pedestrians’ speed with their density.

+Pedestrians are divided into differents layers according to their original direction, that is to say according to their entrance and exit doors.
+Thus, we compute separately the pedestrian density of each layer before the global density.

 # Functioning of the platform
 The platform enables to describe the pedestrian traffic evolution in a network.
+The latter is modelised by a mesh.
+So, we compute the pedestrian density in each cell of the mesh for each layer.
+The code returns the global density at each time step.
+For some of them, it displays for each layer, the layer density (so the pedestrian flow for each pedestrian class), and the global density (so the general pedestrian traffic).

 ## Use of the platform
 It is suitable to a large serie of test cases.
 Users can define the domain, entrances, exits, the number of layer, obstacles.
 <a href="https://github.com/Ifsttar/PedSim/blob/master/Docs/Use%20of%20the%20platform.rst "> To see more about the use of the platform <a/>